HunterMvPz/My-first-advanced-model/README.md

 And finally it came to texturing, at this point i was still a beginner in substance painter so i mainly relied on smart materials and tweaking them from there, and although the handle didn't look great i was happy with the overall result of the sword.

+**Current status?**

+I would like to finish it off some day, but at the moment i am looking into different models with more finalized texturing